promanenko/gigaspaces-sbp-jekyll/sqlserver-delta-server.markdown

 #### Step 6:
-From what you have done so far, enabling CDC at the database and table levels will create certain tables, jobs, stored procedures and functions in the CDC-enabled database.
+Enabling CDC at the database and table levels will create certain tables, jobs, stored procedures and functions in the CDC-enabled database.
 In our case, this is the datagrid table.
 You will see a message that two SQL Agent jobs were created; e.g. cdc.datagrid_capture which scans the database transaction log to handle changes to the tables that have CDC enabled, and cdc.datagrid_cleanup which purges the change tables periodically.

 You can examine the schema objects created by running the following T-SQL script: